rhysco8/bookmark-manager3/README.md

 User Stories
 ----
 ```
-As a conscientious consumer of online content
+As a user
-So that I can relive my past favourite webpages
+So that I can see a list of my favorite webpages
-I want to be able to see a list of my saved bookmarks
+I want to be able to see a list of my bookmarks

+As a user
+So that I can save new pages
+I want to be able add to my list of bookmarks

 ```

 ![domain model picture coming soon]( )